 If any of this sounds familiar, you may be dealing with Imposter Syndrome.

 If you haven’t already, I suggest you take my 11-question Imposter Syndrome Quiz to find out how this may be impacting your life.
-Then visit my other blog, Do I have Imposter Syndrome? to interpret your answers.
-You’ll find the key at the bottom of the page.

 Free Clarity Call